Two filters are available for the back end:

 Optionally select the groups that should be available and remove the menu.
 That makes it possible to present your authors only a certain selection of groups.

-Note 1: Since tags are separated in the input field by comma (“,”) or semicolon (“;”), tag names cannot contain these characters in order to work with the meta box.
+Note 1: Since tags are separated in the input field by comma (“,”) or semicolon (“;”), tag names cannot contain these characters in order to work with the Tag Meta Box.

-Note 2: The meta box works only correctly if tag names are unique.
+Note 2: The Tag Meta Box works only correctly if tag names are unique.
 It is not sufficient if tags with identical names are differentiated by their “slugs” (piece of the link).

 On the Permissions screen, you can determine who is allowed to edit tag groups.
 That way you can prevent that authors make changes to the groups, while they are still allowed to use them.

-Here you can also allow exceptions to the rule that prevents the creation of new tags, or moving tags to another group in the meta box.
+Here you can also allow exceptions to the rule that prevents the creation of new tags, or moving tags to another group in the Tag Meta Box.